-It is truly a challenging time for all of us affected by the COVID-19 pandemic and the subsequent Movement Control Order (MCO) imposed by the Malaysian Government.
+It was truly a challenging year for the Group as business was affected by the COVID-19 pandemic and subsequent imposition of the Movement Control Order (MCO) by the Malaysian Government.
 These are unprecedented times in our history not only in our country but also worldwide.
-The Group will remain focused on doing all we can to keep employees, customers and communities safe.